aaron545/Pokewoof/README.md

 - ownChannelId: the channel on which you want the bot to spam.
 - boostChannelId: the **boost** channel on which you want the bot to spam.

+## 📜 Changelog

+### [v1.2.0] - 2025-10-02

+#### Added
+- 📌 **Auto-Buy Pokeballs**
+  A brand new function has been added that allows the bot to automatically purchase Pokeballs when your stock runs out 🛒.
+  No more worrying about running out of Pokeballs during your adventure — the bot’s got you covered ✅